This writer refused to go into debt for her art – & got Stanford to pay for it instead

 Illustration by Pablo Sanchez.
 Design by Zaldy Serrano.

-4 Responses to “This writer refused to go into debt for her art – & got Stanford to pay for it instead”
+4 responses to “This writer refused to go into debt for her art – & got Stanford to pay for it instead”